codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 ### Methodology

+1. Visiting the provided instance:
-1. Accessed the `/submit` page and identified a URL field used to fetch PDFs.
+	Accessed the `/submit` page and identified a URL field used to fetch PDFs.
     ![[Pasted image 20250723153711.png]]
     ![[Pasted image 20250723153820.png]]